Welcome Back (Mase song): Chart performance

 "Welcome Back" debuted at number 52 on the Billboard Hot 100 for the week of June 5, 2004.
 It reached number 40 the week after and peaked at number 32 the week of June 19, staying on the chart for eleven weeks.
 On the Hot Rap Songs chart, it debuted at number 13 for the week of June 5, 2004.
 Three weeks later, it peaked at number 8 the week of June 26.
 It debuted at number 46 on the Hot R&B/Hip-Hop Songs chart and then moved to number 23 for the week of June 5, 2004.
 Four weeks later, it reached its peak at number 17 for the week of July 3, 2004.
 It reached that same position on the Rhythmic chart for the week of July 10, 2004.
 The song also charted in New Zealand, debuting at number 4 and staying there for four weeks, remaining on the chart for seventeen weeks.
 In Switzerland, it debuted at number 25 and stayed there for eight weeks and reached number 51 in Germany, with chart progression lasting for seven weeks.

 Music video

 Directed by Chris Robinson, the video begins as a parody of the opening to the 1968–2001 television series Mister Rogers' Neighborhood, being known in the video as Mister Betha's Neighborhood.
-The video also features Wyclef Jean pulling up in his Pagani Zonda and also features cameos from Sean Combs, Styles P, Loon, Amerie, Pee Wee Kirkland and Fatman Scoop.
+The video also features Wyclef Jean pulling up in his Pagani Zonda and also features cameos from Sean Puffy Combs, Styles P, Loon, Cardan, Amerie, Pee Wee Kirkland, Fatman Scoop, E. Ness and Babs Bunny.